yangli53/sparkify_churn_prediction/README.md

 ## Data

-I first worked on a mini subset (see result at `Sparkify_mini.ipynb`) locally, and then deployed a Spark cluster on AWS to analyze the dataset (12GB).
+I first worked on a mini subset (see result at `Sparkify_mini.ipynb`) locally, and then deployed a Spark cluster on IBM Cloud to analyze a larger dataset.

 ## Libraries